Graduate Diploma Application Process

 Graduate Diploma candidates who do not speak English as their first language will be required to provide evidence that they have achieved an overall IELTS score of 5.5 with a minimum 5.5 across each area.
 Please note that tests must be no older than two years.

-Students who need a Tier 4 visa to study in the UK should note that if they are offered a place at the RCA, it is likely they will be required to take an external test as a condition of their offer in order to meet the Home Office's English Language requirements.
+Students who need a Student Visa to study in the UK should note that if they are offered a place at the RCA, it is likely they will be required to take an external test as a condition of their offer in order to meet the Home Office's English Language requirements.
 For more information, please see English Language Requirements.

 How to submit your application